supertigim/elevator_buttons_recognition/README.md

 This project is to show how to detect and recognize buttons in an elevator for robotics.

-- Button Detection: tensorflow detection API
+- Button Detection: tensorflow(<2.0) detection API
 - Button Recognition: OCR
-- Button Status (On/Off): Color Value Histogram
+- Button Status (On/Off): Mean color value of each button

 Environment
 ===========